In the first installment of World Cup Watch, how watching Team Melli — the Iranian National Team — is a celebration of freedom in more ways than one.

 To get to Dirty Water (no “s” on the end, no matter what the search engines tell you), takes a leap — or, rather, a climb — of faith.
 The entrance to the Boston-themed sports bar is two floors up a dark stairwell, above Mythology Lounge in the 800 block of H Street Northeast.
 Reach the very top, up on the roof deck, and you’re rewarded with sunlight and a view of the Capitol in the distance.

 So how did such an establishment, with Boston gear hanging from the walls, end up the choice for an Iran World Cup party?
-One of its owners, a longtime college basketball coach at University of the District of Columbia and a handful of other schools Chris DeFelice, was Jason’s college roommate his freshman year at Tulane University.
+One of its owners Chris DeFelice, a longtime college basketball coach at University of the District of Columbia and a handful of other schools, was Jason’s college roommate his freshman year at Tulane University.

-Once Iran qualified, DeFelice was his first call.
+Once Iran qualified, DeFelice was Rezaian’s first call.

 “It was just an automatic yes,” said DeFelice.
 “Do whatever you want.
 You can have the place, you can have the run of it.
 You tell me what to do.”

 He wasn’t fazed by hosting something for a non-Boston group.
 In a place as multicultural as D.C., he understands the shared real estate that comes with the territory.

 “Even though we are the Boston bar, we have been identified by all the Hill staffers from South Dakota as their spot,” said DeFelice.
 “So we’re the Boston bar, and then on the side we’re the South Dakota bar, and apparently now we’re an Iranian bar.
 So we’re open to everyone.”